restimel/touchSnakes/README.md

 ### How to play

 Touch the screen.
-You must be several players (limitation depends of your device).
+Several players play on the same screen (limitation depends of your device).

 Then move your finger to move your snake.
 It grows longer depending of the distance you have run.